Find more about baskeys, our history, what we do and more...Click here to find out more.

-Step 2: If you remain unhappy with the outcome of your formal complaint after the Office Manager has responded to it in ‘Step 1’ you can request in writing to the Office Manager that your complaint is reviewed by the Operations Manager.
-After receiving your request for a review, the Operations Manager will write to you within 15 working days confirming the company’s final view on the matter.
+Step 2: If you remain unhappy with the outcome of your formal complaint after the Office Manager has responded to it in ‘Step 1’ you can request in writing to the Office Manager that your complaint is reviewed by the Business Manager.
+After receiving your request for a review, the Business Manager will write to you within 15 working days confirming the company’s final view on the matter.

-Step 3: After receiving an outcome to your complaint from the Operations Manager, if you still feel dissatisfied, you can contact The Property Ombudsman to request an independent review.
+Step 3: After receiving an outcome to your complaint from the Business Manager, if you still feel dissatisfied, you can contact The Property Ombudsman to request an independent review.
 You can contact them at the following address: The Property Ombudsman, Milford House, 43-45 Milford Street, Salisbury, Wiltshire, SP1 2BP or by calling 0172 2333 306.
 Their website address is www.tpos.co.uk .

 You will need to submit your complaint to The Property Ombudsman within 12 months of receiving the final view sent to you by baskeys in response to your formal complaint.
 You will also need to provide The Property Ombudsman with evidence to support your case.
 It is a requirement of The Property Ombudsman that your complaint has been addressed through our in-house complaints procedure before you submit it for an independent review.